groff_diff(7) — Linux manual page

 GNU troff features identifiers of arbitrary length; supports color

-output, non-integral type sizes, user-defined characters, and
+output, non-integral type sizes, and user-defined characters; adds

-conditional expression operators; recognizes additional scaling
+more conditional expression operators; recognizes additional

-mode” only); and exposes more formatter state.
+“unsafe mode” only); and exposes more formatter state.

 Long names